numaproj/numaflow/docs/operations/dex.md

   #
 ```

-Next we need to configure the `numaflow-dex-server-config` ConfigMap.
+Next we need to configure the `numaflow-dex-server-config` ConfigMap at `config/base/dex/numaflow-dex-server-configmap.yaml`.
 Change `<ORG_NAME>` to your organization you created the application under and include the correct teams.
 This file will be read by the init container of the Dex server and generate the config it will server.